-An arrangement was made whereby the gambling industry funds research, education and treatment into problem gambling on a voluntary basis, which is now done through a body called the Responsibility in Gambling Trust.
-While some parts of the industry have responded and donate, this seems to have been patchy and the sums are small in relation to profits (for example the ‘Gross Gaming Yield’ of the industry as a whole was £7.1 billion in 2013-14, while funds for research education and treatment were £6.3 million).
+An arrangement was made whereby the gambling industry funds research, education and treatment (RET) for problem gambling on a voluntary basis through a body called GambleAware.
+While some parts of the industry have responded and donate, this has been patchy and the sums concerned are small in relation to profits.
+For example, in 2016-17 the ‘Gross Gaming Yield’ of the industry as a whole was £13.8bn, whilst the industry’s contributions to GambleAware were £8m.

-We also think that the disbursal of the funds raised should be conducted in a way that is entirely independent of the industry, in order to avoid conflicts of interest.
+We think that the disbursal of the funds raised should be conducted in a way that is entirely independent of the industry, in order to avoid conflicts of interest.

 - Increased involvement by the Department of Health with a view to ensuring that problem gambling is placed functionally within a public health framework.

-- Evidence-based anticipation of, and proactive research into the problems arising from riskier forms of gambling, and the adoption of preventative measures to address them
+- Evidence-based anticipation of, and proactive research into, the problems arising from riskier forms of gambling, and the adoption of preventative measures to address them.

-- In this context, internet gambling needs particular focus
+- In this context, internet gambling needs particular focus.

 - A regular national Prevalence Study that is directly comparable with those of 1999, 2004 and 2010, to ensure that trends are captured and fully analysed.

-- A levy to fund research, education and treatment, and structures to ensure that funds are completely independently managed.
+- A statutory levy to fund research, education and treatment, and structures to ensure that funds are completely independently managed.